 Suboxone works by suppressing opioid withdrawal symptoms and cravings.
 This gives you time to work with counselors and case managers on addressing your triggers of addiction and learning new coping skills to succeed in long-term recovery.

-According to clinical guidance from SAMHSA, pregnant women struggling with opioid addiction should be offered medication-assisted treatment with buprenorphine or methadone and evidence-based behavioral therapies.
+Pregnant women struggling with opioid addiction should be offered medication-assisted treatment with buprenorphine or methadone and evidence-based behavioral therapies.

 Experts agree that, when it comes to treating opioid addiction during pregnancy, the benefits of buprenorphine far outweigh the risks.
 To date, research has not shown buprenorphine can cause an increase in birth defects, and the medication has minimal long-term neurodevelopmental impact.

 Yes, we treat co-occurring disorders at SaVida Health.
 Our multidisciplinary team includes experienced mental health specialists who can address mental health conditions that often exist alongside opioid and alcohol abuse, including depression, anxiety, post-traumatic stress disorder, and others.

 At SaVida Health, we work hard to make quality treatment available and affordable for everyone.
 Your out-of-pocket cost, if any, will depend upon your health insurance coverage and benefits.
 SaVida Health accepts Medicaid and most forms of commercial insurance.

 Depending on your insurance plan, financial responsibility may vary.
 Some insurance plans will cover 100% of the program costs and the cost of medication.
 We will verify your insurance for acceptance and assist you in determining cost.